eth-p/fish-kubeswitch/docs/kubeswitch-show.md

 > **Note:** This feature requires [yq](https://github.com/mikefarah/yq) version 4 to be installed.

 Kubeswitch allows the user to define additional metadata in `.ksi` (kubeswitch information) files.
 These files should be named the same as the kubeconfig file, but with a `.ksi` file extension.
 For example, if the config file is named `docker`, kubeswitch will read metadata from `docker.ksi`.
+Metadata will also be sourced from a `_common.ksi` file if it exists.

 A kubeswitch information file is yaml, where the root keys are compared matched the active environment.
 The matching maps will be merged in order, with the most-recent value taking precedence.